- The Seven Summits are among the highest mountains in the world and feature one peak per continent.

-The Seven Summits comprises of the highest mountain peaks of each of the seven continents.
-From the rarified air of the Himalayan to the plains of Africa and polar glaciers of Antarctica, the Seven Summits form a collection of selected peaks stretching to the far reaches of the globe.
+The Seven Summits are the highest mountain peaks of each of the seven continents.
+From the rarified air of the Himalayas to the plains of Africa and polar glaciers of Antarctica, the Seven Summits form a collection of selected peaks stretching to the far reaches of the globe.
 So far, only 350 people in the world have summited the seven peaks.
 The Bass list, named after the American climber Dick Bass who completed the summits in April 1985, forms the most accurate list of the summits.
-It comprises of North America's Denali (20,310 ft), South America's Aconcagua (22,841 ft), Antarctica's Vinson (16,067 ft), Europe's Elbrus (18,510 ft), Africa's Kilimanjaro (19,341 ft), Asia's Everest (29,029 ft), and Australia's Kosciuszko (7,310 ft).
+The Bass Seven Summits are Asia's Everest (8,848 m), South America's Aconcagua (6,961 m), North America's Denali (6,194 m), Africa's Kilimanjaro (5,895 m), Europe's Elbrus (5,642 m), Antarctica's Vinson (4,892 m), and Australia's Kosciuszko (2,228 m).

-Formerly known as Mt.
-Mount McKinley, Denali is the highest peak of the North American continent at an elevation of 20,340 ft above sea level.
-Denali is located in south-central Alaska and is the third highest peak of the Seven Summits.
-The native Koyukon Athabascan people of Alaska refer to the mountain as the Denali (The Great One) while William Dickey named the mountain Mt.
+Formerly known as Mount McKinley, Denali is the highest peak of the North American continent at an elevation of 6,194 m (20,321 ft) above sea level.
+Denali is located in south-central Alaska and is the third-highest peak of the Seven Summits.
+The Indigenous Koyukon Athabascan people of Alaska refer to the mountain as the Denali (The Great One), while a prospector later named the mountain Mt.
 McKinley after President William McKinley’s support for gold.
 However, the president never visited the mountain nor Alaska and in August 2015, the name Denali was officially adopted and documented by the Department of Interior.

 The ascent to the peak is classified as extremely challenging due to the severe weather and difficulty in acclimating.
 The West Buttress route is referred to as the easiest climbing route but the barometric pressure is higher than on any other mountain making it difficult for most people to reach the peak.
 It takes an average of three weeks to complete the climb, which is normally done between May 1 and June 26 every year when weather conditions are favorable.
 As of 2017, 32,000 people had attempted the summit with only a 60% success and 100 reported deaths on the mountain.

-With an elevation of 16,607 ft above sea level, Vinson is the highest peak of Antarctica.
-It is located in the southern ridges of the Sentinel Range of the Ellsworth Mountains, 750 miles from the southern pole making it the most remote of the seven summits.
+With an elevation of 4,892 m (16,049 ft) above sea level, Mount Vinson is the highest peak of Antarctica.
+It is located in the southern ridges of the Sentinel Range of the Ellsworth Mountains 1,207 km (750 miles) from the southern pole, making it the most remote of the seven summits.
 Initially, the mountain was referred to as Vinson Massif, referring to a group of connected mountains forming a distinct section of a mountain.
-In 1935 when the highest peak was discovered, it was named Mt.
-Vinson.
+In 1935, when the highest peak was discovered, it was named Mount Vinson.

 Due to the unfavorable conditions of Antarctica encompassing a technical climb, cold windy conditions, low temperatures, accessibility, and short window opportunity for the climb, few people make it to the summit.
-Mt.
-Vinson experiences temperatures as low as -20 °F making it the coldest peak of the seven summits.
-The climbing period is December through to February during the Antarctic summer when temperatures rise to minus 29 °F and the sun is out for 24 hours.
+Mount Vinson experiences temperatures as low as -80 °C, making it the coldest peak of the seven summits.
+The climbing period is December through to February during the Antarctic summer when temperatures rise up to -20 °C and the sun is out for 24 hours.

 Mount Kosciuszko is the highest peak in Australia and forms the lowest peak of the Seven Summits.
 It is located west of Crackenback and forms part of the Alps National Park.
-The ascent to the peak is the easiest lasting for only 3 hours.
-The walk to the peak is open all year round but mostly used in summer (June to October).
-Over 100,000 people get to the peak each year making it the most summited peak of the Seven Summits.
+The ascent to the peak is the easiest, lasting for only 3 hours.
+The walk to the peak is open all year round but is mostly used in summer (June to October).
+Over 100,000 people get to the peak each year, making it the most summited peak of the Seven Summits.